kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 reflecting the urgencies expressed in the requests, so that less urgent responses would receive less bandwidth in case the bottleneck exists between the server and the intermediary.

+### HTTP/1 origins {#http11}

+It is common in CDN infrastructure to support HTTP/2 or HTTP/3 at the client facing edge, but HTTP/1.1 to origin servers.
+Unlike with connection coalescing, the CDN will "de-mux" requests into discrete connections to the origin.
+As HTTP/1.1 and older do not support priorities there is no immediate fairness issue in protocol.
+However origin servers MAY still use client headers for request scheduling.
+Origins SHOULD only schedule using client initiated prioritisation where they can be scoped to individual clients.
+Authentication and other session information may provide this linkability.

 # Considerations